hujhax/austin-improv-wiki/List of Free Fringes.md

 ### Nov 15, 2012
 #### *NaNoWriMo*
 NaNoWriMo Special National Novel Writing Month is a fun, seat-of-your-pants approach to novel writing.
 Participants begin writing on November 1.
 The goal is to write a 50,000-word (approximately 175-page) novel by 11:59:59 PM on November 30.
 In this very special fringe, we'll be interviewing six different authors about their works in progress, hearing an excerpt from their stories, and then improvising as yet unwritten scenes to help figure out what comes next.
 This should be an exciting blend of literature and improv.
-The authors: [[Justin Davis]], [[Gloria Bankler]], [[Performers/Jessie Pascarelli]], [[Performers/Cindy Page]], [[Performers/Ruby Willmann]] (via Skype from Peru!), and [[Performers/Kareem Badr]]
+The authors: [[Performers/Justin Davis]], [[Performers/Gloria Bankler]], [[Performers/Jessie Pascarelli]], [[Performers/Cindy Page]], [[Performers/Ruby Willmann]] (via Skype from Peru!), and [[Performers/Kareem Badr]]

 #### [[Troupes/In Our Prime]]
 Headliners